Towards Fairness-Aware Federated Learning: The Proposed Taxonomy of FAFL

 By averaging the sum of the marginal contribution over all subsets of $D$ not containing $i$, SV reflects $i$'s contribution to the FL model as a result of only its local data, regardless of its order of joining the coalition.
 In this way, it can produce fairer client contribution evaluation.
 Nevertheless, the computational complexity of calculating SV is $O(2^n)$, which is exponential.
 To improve the efficiency of SV calculation, many heuristic methods have been proposed in traditional machine learning (e.g., Truncated Monte Carlo Shapley (TMC-Shapley) and Gradient Shapley \cite{pmlr-v97-ghorbani19c}).
 Inspired by these approaches, SV-based FL client contribution evaluation approaches are emerging.

 \textbf{Client-based Approaches:} Song et al. 2019 \cite{Song9006327} proposed two gradient-based SV methods: 1) One-Round Reconstruction (OR) and 2) Multi-Round Reconstruction (MR).
 Both methods gather gradient updates from FL clients to reconstruct the FL model, instead of retraining with different subsets of clients.
 OR gathers all the gradient updates over all the training rounds.
 Then, it reconstructs the models for all the subsets in the final round.
 OR calculates SV only once by using the reconstructed models in the final round.
 In contrast, MR calculates a set of SVs in each round of training, and then aggregates them to compute the final SV-based contribution values.
 Wei et al. 2020 \cite{WeiDataValuation2020} extended MR to propose the Truncated Multi-Round (TMR) method.
 TMR improves on MR in two ways.
 Firstly, it assigns higher weights to the training rounds with higher accuracy values.
-Secondly, TMR eliminates unnecessary model reconstruction to improve efficiency.
+Secondly, TMR improves efficiency by skipping the last few rounds.

 By leveraging these gradient-based SV estimation methods, the efficiency of evaluating FL client contribution can be significantly improved.
 However, we still need to evaluate the sub-models for different subsets of clients in each round of training.
-To further reduce the computational cost, Wang et al. 2020 \cite{WangDataValue2020} proposed two efficient approximation approaches, inspired by \cite{pmlrv89jia19a}: 1) permutation sampling-based approximation, and 2) group testing-based approximation.
-These approaches are designed to improve the efficiency of per-round SV calculation.
+To further reduce the computational cost, Wang et al. 2020 \cite{WangDataValue2020} proposed two efficient approximation approaches to improve the efficiency of within-round SV calculation, inspired by \cite{pmlrv89jia19a}: 1) permutation sampling-based approximation, and 2) group testing-based approximation.
+The authors of \cite{GTGshapley} proposed the Guided Truncation Gradient Shapley (GTG-Shapley) approach which combines between-round and within-round truncation to further reduce the training cost.
+Between-round truncation eliminates entire rounds of SV when the remaining marginal gain is small.
+Within-round truncation skips the remaining sub-model evaluation in permutations when the remaining marginal gain is small.

 \textbf{Feature-based Approaches:} Vertical Federated Learning (VFL) \cite{FL:2019} in which participants' datasets share little overlap in the feature space but significant overlap in the sample space, raises new challenges for contribution evaluation.
 In \cite{wangguanContribution}, Shapley value is leveraged to calculate the feature importance in VFL.
 Since directly using SV to evaluate each prediction could reveal the potentially sensitive features, the authors proposed to perform SV calculation on groups of features instead of on each individual feature.
 However, this method is still computationally expensive since the computational cost increases exponentially with the training data size.